johnpuddephatt/stgeorges/_learning/digital-inclusion-1.md

 title: Digital Inclusion
 qualification: Level 2
 subject_area: 'I.T, Employability and Customer Service '
-description: Learn the basics in I.T and you will also get help creating a CV and a Level 1 qualification in Customer Service
+description: Learn the basics in I.T and you will also get help creating a CV. you will also gain Level 1 qualification in Customer Service
 outcomes:
 - FREE laptop
 requirements: